-This is because HRT slightly increases the risk of developing certain conditions, such as breast cancer, endometrial cancer, ovarian cancer and stroke, more than it lowers the risk of osteoporosis.
+This is because HRT slightly increases the risk of developing certain conditions, such as breast cancer, endometrial cancer, ovarian cancer, stroke and venous thromboembolism more than it lowers the risk of osteoporosis.

 Discuss the benefits and risks of HRT with your GP.